QuentinRa/blog.quentinra.dev/info/ocaml/interm/exceptions.md

 <summary>Example of exception to exit a function</summary>

 * you got a list of 1 000 000 elements
-* you are making sure than each element is only inserted once (=list of unique values)
+* you are making sure that each element is only inserted once (=list of unique values)
 * in OCaml, you must recreate the whole list, and you may add the element inside
 * **BUT**, if the element is inside, it's better to exit the function and returns the previous set, rather than concatenating the set you were creating, with the rest of the set
 * You will use an exception here